osquery/osquery/README.md

 ## License

 The osquery project is dual-licensed under Apache 2.0 and GPLv2.
-You may select, at your option, one of the these licenses.
+You may select, at your option, one of these licenses.

 ## Vulnerabilities